smbwain/apme/docs/api.md

 - options: Object = {}
     - url: string = "/" - Url to your api endpoint.

         It will be added to links in responses, so it's better to provide absolute url.

 ## .context(options)

 Create new apme context.
-Context allow you to make actions on resources.
+Context allows you to make requests.

 __Usually you shouldn't call this method manually when you use express.
 Use _req.apmeContext_ instead.__